-The University of Navarra’s summer program for diocesan seminarians offers a distinctive complement to their formation towards the priesthood.
+The University of Navarra’s summer program for seminarians offers a distinctive complement to your formation towards the priesthood.

-The experience of pilgrimage to Santiago and engagement with the lives and teachings of prominent Spanish saints provide them with an opportunity for spiritual renewal.
-This is further enhanced by an intensive language course aimed at improving their oral and written communication skills for a successful pastoral work with Spanish-speaking communities.
+The experience of pilgrimage to Santiago and engagement with the lives and teachings of prominent Spanish saints provides you with an opportunity for spiritual renewal.
+This is further enhanced by an intensive language course aimed at improving their oral and written communication skills for successful pastoral work with Spanish-speaking communities.

 The Camino Program of the School of Theology at the University of Navarra is designed as an ideal extension to seminary formation.

-Specially tailored for diocesan seminarians, the program integrates three elements of special interest for their future priestly life and ministry:
+Specially tailored for diocesan seminarians, the program integrates three elements of special interest for your future priestly life and ministry.

 Footprints of the Spanish Saints